 Active people can tell the difference between feeling fresh and energized versus being weighed down and lethargic.
 That feeling could be caused by toxins in your body.
 You can feel the balance of toxins in your sweat and in the way your body generates energy.

+Simple enough, right?
 The number one tip for detoxifying your body of any kind of toxin is to drink water.
 Your body uses water to flush out toxins.
 It's pretty hard to over-hydrate, and your body will gladly start filtering all the residual toxins in your cells and liver directly into the urine.

 To help your body out, cut back on salty foods.
 Salt helps your body retain water and other things.
-Cutting back on salt will help your cells let go of toxins they have been holding onto.
+Cutting back on salt consumption will help your cells let go of toxins they have been holding onto.
 With less salt in your system, your body will have an easier time cleansing itself.

 Combine sleep with water and let your body do what it does.
 Did you know that when you are in deep sleep, your entire body swells up and goes through a repair cycle?
 Part of this maintenance cycle is flushing all that water through your cells.

 Drink another glass of water and go back to sleep.
 Enough sleep with plenty of hydration can help accelerate your body's natural detox process.